 Groupon spends big on Superbowl commercials, but ads anger many viewers

-Groupon久慈版でないかしらね (All I know is <---That can't be good....)
-Now they are under fire from many bloggers, and loyal fans as being insensitive to the very causes they actually are supporting on their website.
-Would have been nice if they’d fit the fact that they are supporting these causes into their advertising.
-The problem with a commercial is that you only have 30 seconds to convey your message.
-If you are trying to create a complex tongue in cheek poke at yourself while exhibiting that you support causes, that’s a hard thing to create in a 30 second span.
+Groupon久慈版でないかしらね (All I know is <---that can't be good....) now they are under fire from many bloggers, and loyal fans as being insensitive to the very causes actually supporting on their website. would have been nice if they’d fit fact that these into advertising. the problem with a commercial is you only 30 seconds convey your message. trying create complex tongue in cheek poke at yourself while exhibiting support causes, that’s hard thing second span.
 This backlash may be what happens when social media brands try to go “Old School.”

 You can write nuances down in a blog, which they did in the hopes that people will better understand the intended humor behind what they were trying to accomplish.
 But if no one reads the blog, and no one realizes that they are actually trying to support these causes with both their commercials and with donation ports set up on their website…well then their “Old School” commercials fall short of their mark, and their “New Media” message, save the rainforest, save the whales, and save Tibet.